emibrahaj/Disease-Spread-Simulation/docs/presentation_outline.md

 ## Slide 12: Conclusion

-The project demonstrates a real scientific computing problem and shows how multiprocessing can improve performance when the workload is large enough.
+This project shows a simple real-world style simulation and compares sequential execution with multiprocessing.
+It helped me understand that parallelism can improve performance, but only when the workload is large enough.